Category Archives: Danish Royals

 In 1934, rumors surfaced a third time about a soon-to-be-announced engagement between Frederik and Ingrid.
 The source of the rumors were unnamed members of the Swedish court who insisted that the announcement would be made when Ingrid and her father returned from a vacation in France.
 Ingrid denied the news of any engagement, but curiously, Frederik was noted to have been in France at the same time.

-After a denial of any union of the two by both Swedish and Danish court officials in January, the engagement of the couple was formally announced to the public on March 15, 1935, in Stockholm.
+After a denial of an engagement by both Swedish and Danish court officials in January, the couple’s engagement was formally announced to the public on March 15, 1935, in Stockholm.
 When the engagement became a reality, Frederik had requested that the presses of both countries say nothing about it until it was announced officially.
 This agreement was honored, but the news was eagerly awaited by both countries excited at the prospect of a royal wedding.
 Frederik left for Stockholm on March 14 to be with his new fiancee.

-A number of European royal houses were linked by the engagement.
+The engagement linked a number of European royal houses.
 Ingrid’s cousins Märtha and Astrid were Crown Princess of Norway and Queen of Belgium respectively, and Ingrid naturally had close ties to her British family.

 Pre-Wedding Festivities